gmichopoulos/sentiment_analysis_toolkit/README.md

 Example
 --------------------------
-Consider that we have a set of positive and negative movie reviews in data/pos.txt and data/neg.txt, and we want to create the best classifier possible for determining whether new reviews were good or bad:
+Suppose that we have sets of positive and negative movie reviews, in data/pos.txt and data/neg.txt respectively, and we want to create the best classifier possible for determining whether new reviews are good or bad:

-1. First, we would try different classifier evaluation methods to find the options whose resulting classifier has the sensitivity and specificity closest to the values we want:
+1. First, we should try different classifier evaluation methods to find the options whose resulting classifier has the sensitivity and specificity closest to the values we want:
    1. Try using different numbers of the best single-word features:
       - python nbayes_sentiment.py -p data/pos.txt -n data/neg.txt -r -l 100
       - python nbayes_sentiment.py -p data/pos.txt -n data/neg.txt -r -l 1000